n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 This small guide makes it possible to cover all potential use cases for any available JS library.
 In the end, you will get a package, that is easy to use, support, and extend.

-The name `UiCore`, the package `ui-types-package` and all objects in the article are placeholders to show the approach.
+The name `UiCore`, the package `ui-types-package`, and all objects in the article are placeholders to show the approach.
 You can use whatever names you want for your libraries and follow the idea described here.

 Complete code example is located [here](https://github.com/n0th1ng-else/typescript-types-complex-example).